abongsjoel/react-redux-ts/README.md

 Next, I moved on to creating Events:
   - Add the thunk action to add an event
-  - Code the reducer function for the action
+  - Add the reducer function for the action
   - Dispatch the action when the user clicks the stop button

+Then Deleting Events:
+  - Add thunk action to delete an event
+  - Add the reducer function for the action
+  - Dispatch the action when the user presses the delete button

 <!--